Orkla ASA: Mandatory notification of trade – primary insiders

-Håkon Mageli, Group Director Corporate Communications and Corporate Affairs, has today, 7 September 2020, bought 4,000 Orkla shares at an average price of NOK 89,06 per share.
+Liselott Kilaas, Member of the Board of Orkla ASA, has today, 9 September 2020, bought 2,200 Orkla shares at an average price of NOK 91.08 per share.
 The shares were acquired on the Oslo Stock Exchange.
-Following this transaction, Mageli and related parties own 99,998 shares in Orkla.
+Following this transaction, Kilaas and related parties own 10,000 shares in Orkla.

 Orkla ASA